omept/clientcontractor/README.md

 💫 Welcome! 🎉

-This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
+This backend exercise involves building a Node.js/Express.js app that will serve a REST API between a client and a contractor.

 ## Data Models